Dynalon/Rainy/docs/PUBLIC_SERVER.md

 ### About

-There is test server running the latest rainy release available, that can be used by anyone who wants to try out rainy, or want to develop a [Tomboy sync API][restapi] compatible application.
+There is a test server running the latest rainy release available, that can be used by anyone who wants to try out rainy, or want to develop a [Tomboy sync API][restapi] compatible application.

 Since this is for testing purposes only, there are no private account registration possible (yet).
 Below you will find a list of valid username/password combinations, each representing a single account.
 If you pick one randomly, chances are good that no one will interfere with your notes while testing.